Our article goes over AI photography with you. We explore how artificial intelligence (AI) is changing the world of photography.

 One of the best-known AI photo editing software is Luminar AI from Skylum.
 It features specific landscape and portrait tools.
 The Atmosphere and Augmented Sky features create composite edits for you.

-They allow you to choose a range of moods for your photo.
+They let you choose a range of moods for your photo.
 The program will read your image, identify the sky, and change the whole image to suit that style.
 This can save you hours of composite edits in Photoshop.

 Photoshop is the industry standard for editing software.
-So it is no surprise that they have some great features involving AI in the works.
+Unsurprisingly, they have some great features involving AI in the works.

-Adobe is working on a suite of editing tools called Neural Filters.
-With these features, you can adjust a person’s age and even facial expression!
-Here, you could edit emotions like joy, surprise, or anger through a simple slider.
+Adobe has a suite of editing tools called Neural Filters.
+With these features, you can adjust a person’s age and facial expression!
+You can edit emotions like joy, surprise, or anger through a simple slider.

 In the future, Adobe’s AI software will be able to edit critical elements from a shoot, such as the direction of light.
 It will make an accurate reading of a subject’s face.
-And then, it will apply shadows and highlights to specific areas.
+Then it will apply shadows and highlights to specific areas.

 This will make it look as if the lighting is directional.
 If this software is successful, there could be many changes to how we take pictures.
 It will affect everything from fashion campaigns to stock images.